lydiasamuel/raytracer/README.md

 # Raytracer

-Completed rust version of the first six chapters of "The Ray Tracer Challenge" by Jamis Buck.
+Completed rust version of the first seven chapters of "The Ray Tracer Challenge" by Jamis Buck.

-Got to the point of implementing enough to render my first 3d image of a sphere with a simple single color material.
-Ultimately I would like to finish the rest of the chapters in the book, and stripe the output canvas so that I can parallelise the rendering loop to speed things up.
+Made the rendering loop parallel with simple 1D row-wise partitioning of the image to improve render times.

 ## Example Output